BENJAMIN MOORE & CO.

 'Century' Microsite DesignRESPONSIVE DESIGN

-Century was developed specifically for high-end designers, with a soft-touch matte finish that adds a tactile component to Benjamin Moore's proprietary formula.
+Century is a super-premium line of paint developed specifically for high-end designers, with a soft-touch matte finish that adds a tactile component to Benjamin Moore's proprietary formula.
 This line is so exclusive, it warranted its own microsite experience separate from benjaminmoore.com.
 The client's internal brand team provided rough comps, and my challenge was to streamline and consolidate their designs into modular layouts that reused templates and functionality from the Benjamin Moore parent site.

 Pitch Work: Website Redesign, X2 LaunchART DIRECTIONRESPONSIVE DESIGN

 It was a thrill to work as design lead during the final round of pitching to redesign bmwusa.com and roll out the world-premiere of the BMW X2.
 In this two-parter, we absorbed the ethos of the X2 target audience to produce moodboards and a manifesto video, and brought world-class automotive expertise and a mobile-first philosophy to our rework of bmwusa.com.

 Taster's Choice Social Media Videos, StillsSTORYBOARDSART DIRECTIONCREATIVE DIRECTIONPOST-PRODUCTION

 One day I'm in the office sketching storyboards onto laser paper, next thing I know a crew of 100 people are bustling around a set, massive lights making it look like morning, directors yelling at you to get out of the shot.
 Cliche or not, it's rewarding to see your ideas come to life, and kinda funny to see the crew squinting at photocopies of those janky storyboard sketches between takes.